labs-solo/canopy-docs/website/docs/introduction/ecosystem-structure.md

 ## 🔍 Overview

 The Canopy ecosystem is thoughtfully designed to create a harmonious environment where projects, asset owners, and liquidity providers (**LPs**) thrive together.
-Our ecosystem leverages the power of **Directional Automated Market Maker (D-AMM)** technology and a dual-token system to deliver unmatched liquidity solutions.
+Our ecosystem leverages the power of **Directional Liquidity** technology and a dual-token system to deliver unmatched liquidity solutions.

 ---

 ## 🌀 **How It All Connects**

-### 1. **Directional Automated Market Maker (D-AMM)**
+### 1. **Directional Liquidity**

 - **Single-Token Liquidity Provision**: Deposit a single type of asset into liquidity pools.
 - **Risk Mitigation**: Reduce exposure to impermanent loss and unwanted asset liquidation.